bnnm/frontend/ripping-guidelines.md

 dlc1/...
 movies/intro.bik
 ```

-Consider adding .m3u or .txtp if main files are in subfolders or must be sorted somehow.
+Consider adding `.M3U` or `.TXTP` if main files are in subfolders or must be sorted somehow.

 ### Don't upload partial updates of sets and instead re-upload the full set with changes
 For example, don't upload a few files from the latest version of the game or the DLC separate from the main set.

-Sets should contain all music one could hear a game, rather than having to download a bunch of pieces to get the full thing.
+Sets should contain all music one could hear in a game, rather than having to download a bunch of pieces to get the full thing.

 ### Put DLC and updates in subfolders.
 DLC audio that can't be acquired on their own (isn't a separate product) should go together with their parent set.